Professor Magnus Berggren

 Phone: +46 (0)11 36 36 37

-Magnus Berggren received his MSc in Physics in 1991 and graduated as PhD (Thesis: Organic Light Emitting Diodes) in Applied Physics in 1996, both degrees from Linköping Unviversity.
-He then joined Bell Laboratories in Murray Hill, NJ in the USA, for a one-year post doc period focusing on developing lasers which included organic molecules as the lasing and gain medium.
-In 1997 he teamed up with Opticom ASA, in Norway, and former colleagues of Linköping University, as the managing director to establish Thin Film Electronics AB.
-Thin Film develops electronic memory devices based on ferroelectric polymers.
+Magnus Berggren received his MSc in Physics in 1991 and graduated as PhD (Thesis: Organic Light Emitting Diodes) in Applied Physics in 1996, both degrees from Linköping University.
+He then joined Bell Laboratories in Murray Hill, NJ in the USA, for a one-year post doc period focusing on the development of organic lasers and novel optical resonator structures.
+In 1997 he teamed up with Opticom ASA, from Norway, and former colleagues of Linköping University to establish the company Thin Film Electronics AB.
+From 1997 to 1999 he served Thin Film as its founding managing director and initiated the development of printed electronic memories based on ferroelectric polymers.
 After this, he returned to Linköping University and also to a part time manager at Acreo Swedish ICT.
-In 1999, he initiated paper electronics projects supported in part by several paper- and packaging companies.
-Since 2002, he is the professor in Organic Electronics at Linköping university and is the director of the Laboratory of Organic Electronics, including around 30 members.
-Magnus Berggren is the director of the Strategic Research Centre for Organic Bioelectronics (OBOE) and the deputy director of the Advanced Functional Materials Center of Linköping University.
-In 2012 Magnus Berggren was elected member of the Royal Swedish Academy of Science.
+In 1999, he initiated the research and development of paper electronics, in part supported by several paper- and packaging companies.
+Since 2002, he is the professor in Organic Electronics at Linköping University and the director of the Laboratory of Organic Electronics, today including close to 60 researchers.
+Magnus Berggren is one of the pioneers of the Organic Bioelectronics and Electronic Plants research areas and currently he is the acting director of the Strategic Research Area (SFO) of Advanced Functional Materials (AFM) at LiU.
+In 2012 Magnus Berggren was elected member of the Royal Swedish Academy of Sciences and in 2014 he received the Marcus Wallenberg Price.

 His research interests cover utilising organic electronics in novel applications such as in printed paper electronics and in biology applications.